ianwremmel/browser-ruler/README.md

 # Chrome Ruler

 At the time I wrote this extension, there were 4 other ruler extensions in the Chrome Web Store.
-[MeasureIt]() and [ruul]() are adware-supported (though at least ruul admits to it).
-Why anyone would put adware in an extension this simple is beyond me.
-[Measure Ruler]() made an interesting choice for its example image.
-[Page Ruler]() looks nice, but it has a lot of bells and whistles that (a) I don't really need and (b) might slow startup time (given how slowly it took MeasureIt to load back when I used it before they added the adware, I'm surprised how quickly this extension loads).
+Two are adware supported (one without admitting it) and the other has too many features I didn't need.

 ## Installation

-This project will eventually be added to the Chrome Marketplace, but until then you can install it using the steps below.
+The easiest way to install this extension is via the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions?hl=en-US).

+Follow the steps below to install from source.

 1. Clone this project.
 2. Visit [chrome://extensions](chrome://extensions) in your browser.